Vignesh282004/blogfullapp/README.md

 # Blog Application with Authentication & Authorization
-**Technologies Used:** Java, Spring Boot, MySQL, Thymeleaf, Spring Security,Hibernate
+**Technologies Used:** Java, Spring Boot, MySQL, Thymeleaf, Spring Security, Hibernate

 - **🔒 Authentication & Authorization**: Implemented user authentication and role-based authorization, allowing users to register, log in,logout , and manage their accounts securely.
 - **📝 User-generated Content**: Users can create posts and comment on their own posts, as well as engage in commenting on other users’ posts.